-Factors that to be considered:
+Factors to be considered:

-- Timing - Structure of the presentation (is the presentation is clear, concise, confident, professional and stayed within the 4-minute time frame) - Others things that will take into consideration is that the pitch is compelling, easy to understand, and focused around a clear-value proposition. - The ability of the presenter to engage and maintain interest level
+- Timing (presentation stayed within the 4-minute time frame?) - Structure of the presentation (is the presentation clear, concise, confident, professional) - Is the pitch compelling, easy to understand, and focused around a clear-value proposition? - The ability of the presenter to engage and maintain interest level